waifuvault/waifuVault-python-api/README.md

 > **NOTE:** Server restrictions are checked by the SDK client side *before* upload, and will throw a ValueError exception if they are violated

+As an optional parameter, `ignore_client_restrictions` can be set to override client side restrictions checking.

 Using a URL:

 ```python